 The movies were my jam in college!
 I went to the movies so much at one point that the Cinemark $5 drink and popcorn bucket seemed like a worthy investment for me.
 I’ve done double features, I have done late night 12 AM movies releases, and I have matinee’d with the best of them!
 Movies are always a great idea, especially if you can find a movie theater with pretty cheap tickets.
 If you want inexpensive tickets, you should probably stay away from big movie theater chains.
-I have also heard great things about MoviePass, although I am not sure about the sustainability of their business model.

 2. Try A New Restaurant

 Ya girl loves to eat!
 One of my favorite things to do when I was in college was to try out all the fun local restaurants in my area.
 There was a fun local restaurant that only served lunch that I liked to go to, a restaurant with the best cheese dip in the world that sometimes I just got cheese dip from, and my go-to Chinese restaurants that delivered–of course.
 Don’t get stuck in your ways; your town has SO MUCH to offer you.
 Check out those new restaurants, eat at random food carts, and just branch out of your food comfort zone!

 I know, I know, that may seem boring af, but if you have a group of friends even a library hang out can be fun.
 Get together a few classmates, get a study room, and hang in the library for a bit.
 Obviously, you should be working on school work, quizzing each other, and studying–but make a thing of it!
 Get some pizza and drinks (if your library allows this) and make it a study night.

 4. Cheer On A Sports Team On Campus